innovation-options/innovation-options/content/articles/How to Calculate an Innovation Option/_how-to-calculate-an-innovation-option.md

 In fact, any combination of up/down/flat moves results in the same possible future value.
 This is called a recombining matrix, making the trinomial method fairly easy to visualize and calculate.

+On completion of Step One you have a lattice of arbitrary size, comprised of each potential combination expected values, from a single time zero value into n values at the option expiry.

 #### Step Two: Consider the Option

-Step two is about factoring the choice the option represents into its value.
-There is no requirement that you exercise an option; it’s a right, not an obligation.
-So, if the option is a net positive we use that value; if it’s a net negative we walk away and the value is zero.
-Step two is simply about assessing the positive values and zeroing the rest.
+Step Two is about factoring the choice the option represents into its value at expiration.
+There is no requirement that you exercise an option; it’s a right to purchase, not an obligation.
+Accordingly, if the option is a net positive we use that value; if it’s a net negative we walk away and the value is zero.
+Step Two simply keeps the positive values and zeros the rest.

-Calculating exercise value is fairly simple: just subtract the proposed investment (called the Strike, or `K`) from that possible future value (the future Spot, called `Sn`) and take the difference or zero, whichever is greater.
+Calculating the exercise value is fairly simple: just subtract the proposed investment (called the Strike, or `K`) from that possible future value (the future Spot, called `Sn`) and take the difference or zero, whichever is greater.
 For instance, if the future value is $2 and the investment is $5 we’d lose $3 if we did that deal, but since we are under no obligation to buy we simply walk away.
 If instead the future value were $12 we’d make $7, and take that deal.
 Mathematically, we write this as:

 ![]({static}exercise_equation.png)

-Simply apply that to every possible future value, and you have the total range of exercise value at the end of the option’s term.
+Simply apply that to every possible expected value at expiry, and you have the total range of exercise values at the end of the option’s term.

 ![]({static}max_equation_applied.png)

-#### Step Three: Calculate the Expected Value
+#### Step Three: Calculate the Discounted Expected Value

 Finally, we work from those potential future values back to the present.
 We are sequentially saying, “OK, if this is a future outcome, what does it look like right before that outcome?”
-Repeating this process back to time zero, we ultimately arrive at a single number that represents the value of the option today.
-Thus, in contrast to a traditional project where value is determined from a single future outcome, an option considers many different future outcomes, calculates their relative probability, and sums together their discounted expected values to get the current value.
+We determine that by summing the discounted expected value equations for the three child nodes into their parent node.

-Starting with the penultimate nodes, calculate these using the factors:
+So, starting with the penultimate nodes, calculate these using the factors:

 ![]({static}return_equations.png)